 In order to better understand the magnitude of the problem of lack of civic education and engagement nation-wide, it is worth mentioning that it is not a problem that could only be found within k-12 schools.
 In fact, “the 2016 ACTA report found that of more than 1,100 liberal arts colleges and universities surveyed, only 18 percent required students to take a course in American history or government” (Source).
 Unfortunately, civically illiterate students are graduating from high school and college.
 The “domino-effect” that such level of illiteracy is having in our society is immeasurable.
 However, by tackling specific issues affecting each district that was chosen to attend, we can start to truly resolve highly significant problems that expand beyond the boundaries of these areas.
 To bring students to learn at the center of public administration, the Massachusetts State House, represents answering one fundamental question about civic engagement: where are policy decisions being made, why, how and by whom?
 We need to connect the dots for students who lack access to information and opportunities for educational, personal and professional growth.
 The Civic Engagement Fair will be a step towards a much more solid tradition of community advancement and societal change.

-The Civic Engagement Fair is an initiative in collaboration with the Commonwealth Seminar and a series of other nonprofits, educational institutions, corporations and elected officials.
+The Civic Engagement Fair is an initiative in collaboration with the Commonwealth Seminar, Year Up, The Lawrence Dream Network, CPLAN, The Attorney General’s Office, The Office of Economic Empowerment, and a series of other nonprofits, government agencies, educational institutions, corporations and elected officials.
 The effort is starting in the state of Massachusetts to then branch out to other states.

 In Massachusetts, the following districts have been chosen based on their socio-economic needs: